JanMarcelKezmann/TensorFlow-Advanced-Segmentation-Models/README.md

 - 13 Segmentation Model Architectures for multi-class semantic segmentation
 - Many already pretrained backbones for each architecture
 - Many useful segmentation losses (Dice, Focal, Tversky, Jaccard and many more combinations of them)
+- Models can be used as Subclassed or Functional Model

 ## Table of Contents